 Northern Territory seniors have called on federal and territory politicians to act on voluntary assisted dying laws.

-Northern Territory seniors overwhelmingly support the introduction of assisted dying laws, according to an election submission by COTA NT.
+Older Northern Territorians overwhelmingly support the introduction of assisted dying laws, according to an election submission by COTA NT.

 Voters in the Northern Territory head to the polls on 22 August.

-“Both times, the response has been that seniors want assisted dying legislation, especially for the terminally ill, to be introduced in the Northern Territory," COTA NT’s CEO Sue Shearer said in a media statement.
+“Both times, the response has been that seniors want assisted dying legislation, especially for the terminally ill, to be introduced in the Northern Territory," COTA NT’s CEO Sue Shearer said in a media statement accompanying the submission to the major political parties.

 In 1995, the Northern Territory became the first jurisdiction in the world to pass a euthanasia law.
 Only four terminally ill people were able to access the Rights of the Terminally Ill Act 1995 (ROTI) before the Australian government overturned it in 1997.